Doris Leeper Spruce Creek Preserve

 This scenic preserve is on 2,479 acres in Port Orange.
 Its 536-foot boardwalk begins more than three miles of nature trails leading to the 15-foot observation tower and continues to Rose Bay.
 The tower overlooks the marsh area near Spruce Creek.

 The extension began on the north side of the park as part of the Rose Bay Legacy Project Program under the direction of a teacher at Mainland High School.
 The students notched out minimum-impact nature trails and planted native vegetation throughout the area while studying the environment.
 Students from Mainland High School, Campbell Middle School, South Daytona Elementary, Holly Hill Elementary, and many other students and teachers have worked with community members and state and county agency mentors to help construct trails, monitor the environment, remove exotic species, and renourish the wetlands.

 Map and directions

 Draft Management Plan [Appendix A-D]

 Volusia County conservation lands are managed using a program of professionally accepted principles of resource and ecosystem management for the benefit of, and enjoyment by, present and future generations.

-To learn more about natural Group Tours, Conservation Activities, Educational Programs, and Volunteer Opportunities on this and other Volusia County conservation land, visit our Conservation Lands Outreach Program webpage, or call Volusia County Parks, Recreation and Culture at 386-736-5953.
+To learn more about natural group tours, conservation activities, educational programs, and volunteer opportunities on this and other Volusia County conservation lands, visit our Conservation Lands Outreach Program webpage or call Parks, Recreation and Culture at 386-736-5953.